microsoft/uf2/hf2.md

 In particular, it is suitable for running over USB HID (Human Interface Device), which is widely supported in various operating systems without the need for kernel-space drivers.
-It is also possible to run the protocol over a WebUSB link with either a single interrupt endpoint or two bulk endpoints, allowing direct access from supported browsers.
+It is also possible to run the protocol over a WebUSB link with either a single interrupt endpoint or two bulk endpoints, as well as using just the control pipe, allowing direct access from supported browsers.

 ## Raw message format